Matias-Ramos/IOL_Stepper/README.md

 1. The static image is optimized, therefore the resolution is reduced and the image, blurry.
 Using a component will render crystal clear content.

-2. A small HTML & CSS component like this is more performant than the image, thereby reducing costs and increasing rendering times.
+2. A small HTML & CSS component like this is more performant than the image, thereby reducing costs and rendering times.

 3. This component is vanilla html/css, so no external libraries are required and may be implemented with any framework.